 If you’ve had a mammogram in the last few years, chances are you’ve heard of 3-D mammography or “tomosynthesis.”
 You may have even had one by now.
 But if you haven’t, consider looking into it prior to your next screening.
 Recent studies have shown that 3-D mammograms may be more effective than standard digital 2-D mammograms because they provide a more comprehensive look at the breast.

-If you’re considering having a 3-D mammogram at your next screening, let us answer some of the questions you might have:
+Annual mammograms should begin at age 40 (unless your doctor recommends sooner based on your risk factors).
+If you’re considering having a 3-D mammogram at your next screening, let us answer some of the questions you might have.

 3-D mammography is very similar to having a traditional 2-D mammogram.
 The images taken of your breast produce 3-D images of your breast tissue in one millimeter slices.
 This allows greater visibility for the radiologist to see breast tissue detail.